HomeSeer/node-red-contrib-homeseer/README.md

 }
 ```

+#### Forcing a Device update
+If the node receives a message with `msg.topic` set to `sync` it will get the current state of the device from HomeSeer and send it to its output in `msg.payload` even if no changes has occured since the last update.

+#### Reporting Device current state
+If the node receives a message with `msg.topic` set to `report` it will send to its output the last known state of the device without querying HomeSeer.

 ### HS Event
 Node representing a HomeSeer Event.
 To run the event actions, this node needs to receive on its input, a message with the `msg.topic` property set to `run`